A pathway to a sustainable future

 As part of our transport strategy development, we carried out a carbon assessment of our region.
-By calculating the most up-today ‘at tailpipe’ carbon emissions for road and rail, we now have a baseline from which to plan a better, more sustainable transport network.
+By calculating the most up-to-date ‘at tailpipe’ carbon emissions for road and rail, we now have a baseline from which to plan a better, more sustainable transport network.

 We also looked at the scale of the challenge we face to decarbonise transport, particularly on our roads.
 Our study found that, even under the most optimistic scenario for the conversion of road vehicles to zero emission, there would still be considerable residual carbon emissions from road transport in our region, mainly from freight and heavy goods vehicles.